AgentBasis/agentbasis-python-sdk/README.md

-# AgentBay Python SDK
+# AgentBasis Python SDK

 **Management & Observability SDK for AI Agents**

-The **AgentBay Python SDK** provides a simple, lightweight way to track the performance, traces, sessions, and behavior of AI agents.
-It sends data using the **OpenTelemetry (OTel)** standard, making it compatible with AgentBay and other observability backends.
+The **AgentBasis Python SDK** provides a simple, lightweight way to track the performance, traces, sessions, and behavior of AI agents.
+It sends data using the **OpenTelemetry (OTel)** standard, making it compatible with AgentBasis and other observability backends.

 This is the **foundation SDK** that enables deep observability for coded agents built with:
 - Pure Python